 Where to Stay

-If you’re only visiting for a few days and don’t want to walk far, choose accommodation in the old town.
+If you’re only visiting for a few days and don’t want to walk far, we recommend choosing accommodation in the old town.
 However, please note that the new town (although not as pretty) is cheaper.
 From here, it’s about a 20-minute walk along the beach promenade to get to the historic center.

 How to Visit Cefalu, Italy

 The closest airport to Cefalu in Sicily is Palermo Airport.
-From Palermo, it’s about a 1 – 2 hour journey to get to the ancient center of Cefalu, depending on the transportation you choose.
+From Palermo, it takes about 1.5 hours to drive to the ancient center of Cefalu.

 We recommend to rent a car in Sicily through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.